If you’re looking for information about immigration reform, it’s not hard to find.

 Immigration polls lie and political liars use immigration polls.

-In our poll, a majority of all Americans (53%) and a whopping 74% of Republicans want to kick out every undocumented immigrant.
+In the Tech Crunch poll, a majority of all Americans (53%) and a whopping 74% of Republicans want to kick out every undocumented immigrant.

 More importantly, the results from our on-going CrunchGov Poll find that roughly the same percentage (64%) want to grant a pathway to citizenship as kick them all out.
 Confused?